Dream of having the confidence to travel solo?

 What to Pack?

-Mississippi can get very hot, so don’t forget the sunscreen.
+- Mississippi is hot in the summer, so don’t forget the sunscreen.
 My favorite is the Neutrogena spray bottle because it’s so easy to apply.
 And as a solo traveler, I can actually use it myself on my own back.
 I just put it in my purse and re-apply throughout the day.

 Morning: Smith Robertson Museum